erisprotocol/contracts-terra/contracts/amp-governance/voting_escrow/README.md

 ### `receive`

-Create new lock/vxASTRO position, deposit more xASTRO in the user's vxASTRO position or deposit on behalf of another address.
+Create new lock/vAMP position, deposit more ampLP in the user's vAMP position or deposit on behalf of another address.

 ```json
 {